 If you graduated with student loans, the interest you pay is often tax deductible depending on your income level and a few other factors.
 The main factors that would disqualify you, outside of income, are filing status and whether you are dependent.
-If you file as married filing separately or if you, or your spouse, are claimed as a dependent on another return, you cannot claim student loan interest.
+If you file as married filing separately or if you, or your spouse, are claimed as a dependent on another tax return, you cannot claim student loan interest.

 As for income, if you have a modified adjusted gross income above $65,000 (or $135,000 for joint returns), then your deduction will begin to phase out all the way up to $80,000 ($165,000 for joint returns).
 If you qualify, you are able to deduct up to $2,500 of your student loan interest.

 You may have heard that job hunting expenses are tax deductible, but they aren’t tax deductible when you’re looking for your first job.
 When you switch jobs, and remain in the same line of work, that’s when they may be tax deductible.
 You can deduct a variety of job hunting expenses from fees you pay to an employment agency to costs associated with preparing and sending out your resume.
 If there is travel involved, that is deductible as well once you exclude any personal expenses.

 This is a miscellaneous itemized deduction and so the amount you can deduct will depend on whether the sum total of your miscellaneous itemized deductions exceeds a certain threshold (2% of your adjusted gross income) for miscellaneous itemized deductions.

 Don’t worry knowing these tax laws.
 TurboTax ask you simple questions about you and gives you the tax deductions and credits you’re eligible for based on your entries.